anoma/nspec/docs/tutorial/engines/index.md

 where events are _occurrences of transitions_ of the original net.
 However,
-guarded actions may be concurrent or in conflict with each other, and these situation need to be handled with care.
+guarded actions may be concurrent or in conflict with each other, and this situation need to be handled with care.
 The details of guarded actions are explained in the [[Guarded Engine Template]].

 ## Template files